Breaking Correlation Shift via Conditional Invariant Regularizer: Related Works and Preliminaries

-\paragraph{Domain Generalization.} Domain generalization based methods are proposed to resolve the OOD generalization problem.
-These methods devote to extrapolating the model to test data from unseen domains.
-The problem considered in this paper can be viewed as domain generalization since distributions with different spurious correlations can be regarded as under different domains.
-The core idea in domain generalization is to learn an invariant model across different domains.
-To this end, \cite{arjovsky2019invariant,hu2020domain,li2018deep,mahajan2021domain,heinze2021conditional,krueger2021out,wald2021calibration,seo2022information} regularize the training process with plenty of invariant metrics.
-However, unlike our CSV, none of these metrics controls the OOD generalization error of the model.
-Moreover, none of these methods capture the invariance that can handle the correlation shift in this paper (see Section \ref{sec:guaranteed OOD generalization error}).
-This makes us to reconsider the effectiveness of these methods.
-Finally, in contrast to ours, these methods require observable domain labels and it is usually impractical.
-The techniques in \citep{liu2021heterogeneous,arpit2019predicting} are also applicable without domain information, but these methods are built upon strong assumptions, i.e., a mixture of Gaussian class label \citep{liu2021heterogeneous} and linear model \citep{arpit2019predicting}.
+\paragraph{Domain Generalization.} To goal of domain generalization is extrapolating model to test data from unseen domains to capture OOD generalization.
+The problem we explored can be treated by domain generalization methods as data with different spurious attributes can be regarded as from different domains.
+The core idea in domain generalization is to learn a domain-invariant model.
+To this end, \cite{arjovsky2019invariant,hu2020domain,li2018deep,mahajan2021domain,heinze2021conditional,krueger2021out,wald2021calibration,seo2022information} propose plenty of invariant metrics as training regularizer.
+However, unlike our CSV, none of these metrics controls the OOD generalization error.
+Moreover, none of these methods capture the invariance corresponds to the correlation shift we discussed (see Section \ref{sec:guaranteed OOD generalization error}).
+This motivates us to reconsider the effectiveness of these methods.
+Finally, in contrast to ours, these methods require observable domain labels, and it is usually impractical.
+The techniques in \citep{liu2021heterogeneous,arpit2019predicting,sohoni2020no,creager2021environment} are also applicable without domain information, but they are built on strong assumptions (mixture Gaussian data \citep{liu2021heterogeneous} and linear model \citep{arpit2019predicting}) or require a high-quality spurious attribute classifier \citep{sohoni2020no,creager2021environment}.

-\paragraph{Distributional Robustness.} The techniques based on distributional robustness \citep{ben2013robust,shapiro2017distributionally} minimize the worst-case loss of model over different groups of data \citep[GroupDRO,][]{sagawa2019distributionally}, \citep[JTT,][]{liu2021just}.
-The groups are constructed via different rules, e.g., data with same spurious attributes \citep{sagawa2019distributionally} or annotated via validation sets with observable spurious attributes.
+\paragraph{Distributional Robustness.} The distributional robustness \citep{ben2013robust} based methods minimize the worst-case loss over different groups of data \citep{sagawa2019distributionally,liu2021just,zhou2022model}.
+The groups are decided via certain rules, e.g., data with same spurious attributes \citep{sagawa2019distributionally} or annotated via validation sets with observable spurious attributes \citep{liu2021just,zhou2022model}.
 However, \cite{sagawa2019distributionally} finds that directly minimizing the worst-group loss results in unstable training processes.
-In contrast, our method has a stable training process as it can easily take a balance between accuracy and robustness over spurious attributes (see Section \ref{sec:regularize training with cv}).
+In contrast, our method has stable training process as it balances the objectives of accuracy and robustness over spurious attributes (see Section \ref{sec:regularize training with cv}).